-The Cyclades are one of six Greek island groups.
-They sit in the Aegean sea, southeast of mainland Greece.
+The Cyclades islands are a stunning Greek island group in the Aegean sea, southeast of the mainland.
+They are without hesitation, one of the most beautiful areas in Greece.

 The Cyclades have a little something for every type of traveller.
 Some islands cater to those seeking luxury getaways.
 Others are perfectly suited for those seeking an outdoor adventure that is a little more rugged.